AIADMK goes to police again against Sasikala, alleges conspiracy to unleash violence in TN | Law-Order

 On the previous complaint against Sasikala, Shanmugamsaid it was connected to her use of party flag and AIADMK'sstrong objection to it and the present one pertained toconspiracy to stoke violence.

-In a signal against Sasikala, the AIADMK had days agolodged a complaint with the DGP office against use of its flagby her and sought action.
+Signalling a tough stand against Sasikala, the AIADMKhad days ago lodged a complaint with the DGP office againstuse of its flag by her and sought action.

 Shanmugam said the true AIADMK was the one steeredby presidium chairman E Madhusudhanan and top leadersO Panneerselvam and K Palaniswami.